 Light in the Darkness

-Your hanukkiah in the window can be an obstinate act of love in dark times.
+Your hanukkiah in the window can be an tenacious act of love in dark times.

 by Laura Costea | December 05 2023